-Note: Chevrolet provided tickets and covered my expenses for this project, however, all thoughts are mine.
+Note: This is a sponsored post, however, all thoughts are mine.
 Most photos by me, some provided by Chevy.

 In general, I have always preferred small cars.
 However, there are times when you just need more room and more oomph.
 Seeing as it’s been full-on summer music/concert/festival season around Denver, when Chevrolet asked if I would like to check out the all-new Chevy Blazer (it’s back!), I knew exactly when I needed it.

 There was a stretch about a month ago when UMS clashed with other concerts, as well as my very first Sofar Sounds show.
 It’s a time of year when I feel like I live inside a pinball machine rather than the Mile High City, because I am just bouncing back and forth all over town.
 And I am lugging stuff with me everywhere.

 My First Sofar Sounds

 What *is* Sofar Sounds anyway?
 I know, I had the same question when after I kept seeing them pop up in my timeline – after the fact.
 I was determined to get to one and see it for myself.
 Turns out Sofar is in almost 450 cities around the world and their goal is to turn intimate and unusual places into music venues, bringing bands you know and some you don’t into your living room.
 Or *a* living room anyway, depending on who is hosting the show.

 You select an area of town, reserve tickets, and if you make it into the lottery for that show, you then to decide if you will go or not.
 You find out the exact location about a day before – and you don’t know who is playing until that very night.
 My Type-A style personality had a little problem getting her head around all of that, but seriously – it’s part of the fun.